hpsc-lab/openfhe-julia/README.md

 Aachen University/High-Performance Computing Center Stuttgart (HLRS), Germany), who is also its principal maintainer.

+Further contributions to OpenFHE-julia have been made by the following people:
+* [Arseniy Kholod](https://www.github.com/ArseniyKholod) (RWTH Aachen University, Germany)

 ## License and contributing
 OpenFHE-julia is available under the BSD 2-Clause license (see [LICENSE.md](LICENSE.md)).